 Elements, similarly to iMovie and Moviemaker, is more consumer-focused than some of the other video editing apps on this list, making it more suited to creating personal video content.

-Video Editing Software As a First Step to Learning More
+Video Editing Software As a First Step to be a Pro

 Cyberlink's PowerDirector 365, gives you a wide range of video editing tools and is designed for a range of user levels, from beginner right up to pro.
 It's a whole suite of video editing software for Windows that you can add to in stages as you get more proficient.

-Pinnacle Studio is aimed at users who want to "edit like a pro."
-It provides many of the tools you get with pro-level video editing software, including video masking, multi-cam editing, motion tracking, split-screen video, color grading, audio editing, overlays, transitions, custom titles, and more.
+Aimed at users who want to "edit like a pro", Pinnacle Studio provides many of the tools you get with pro-level video editing software, including video masking, multi-cam editing, motion tracking, split-screen video, color grading, audio editing, overlays, transitions, custom titles, and more.

-- Are you planning to learn pro-level software in the future?
+Are you planning to learn pro-level software in the future?

-If you're editing word-based videos and want to get going as quickly as possible, then Reduct.Video has the shortest learning curve of any of the software on our list.
+If you're editing word-based videos and want to get going as quickly as possible, then Reduct has the shortest learning curve of any of the software on our list.